Paying your rent

 At your local Post Office, or shop offering the PayPoint service.
 No charge is made for this service but you need your rent payment card with you.
 The advantage of this over paying at your local Area Housing Office is that these businesses tend to open later during the week, and are also open at weekends.

-In cash, by cheque or by card
+In person by cash, by cheque or by card

 Rent 1st Videos

 Please watch these short videos on why it is important to pay your rent on time, and how you can get in touch with us if you're struggling to pay: